StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ##### What do I mean by "no other good choice?"

 Most of the time a topic can be discussed in terms of scripture, even if indirectly, [as just discussed above](#indirect-reasoning-that-uses-scripture).
-As yet another example, consider that while the Bible doesn't actually explicitly talk about a specific kind of sin relating to cruel physical torture of others, it is not hard to come up with an airtight argument against it from scripture.
+As yet another example, consider that while the Bible doesn't actually explicitly talk about a specific kind of named sin relating to cruel physical torture of others, it is not hard to come up with an airtight argument against it from scripture.
 Ever read Matthew 7:12?

 However, occasionally there are topics that cannot be addressed (or at least not fully) using only internal evidence from scripture.
 Much of the time these topics aren't important enough to even talk about.
 (Hence why the Bible, in its limited space, doesn't bother addressing them).